top of page

 It is important to note the “at least,” as these numbers are only the deaths reported, recorded, and filed.
 In rural areas, where criminals are already less likely to be prosecuted, it is possible many more have been killed but never looked into.
 Queer individuals also face a 120% higher chance of being homeless than their straight and cisgender counterparts, meaning that Black Queer homelessness is a common, widespread issue.
 Crimes against the homeless run rampant without record, so there is no saying how many more Black Queer lives will be deprived of the justice they deserve.

 To bear the brunt of both racism and queerphobia is a dangerous yet tragically common experience, and further highlights the importance of intersectionality.
-The age-old adage proclaims that there is power in numbersa saying that applies to the merging of the two communities.
+The age-old age saying that there is power in numbers applies to the merging of the two communities.
 When the intersectionality between the Queer and Black community is furthered and finalized, the power will be unprecedented.

 0 comments